 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Klassen, Sherri L., "Aging gracefully in the eighteenth century: A study of elderly women in Old Regime Toulouse" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 156.
+156.